colmap/pycolmap/README.md

 pycolmap.stereo_fusion(mvs_path / "dense.ply", mvs_path)
 ```

 PyCOLMAP can leverage the GPU for feature extraction, matching, and multi-view stereo if COLMAP was compiled with CUDA support.
+Similarly, PyCOLMAP can run Delauney Triangulation if COLMAP was compiled with CGAL support.
 This requires to build the package from source and is not available with the PyPI wheels.

 For another example of usage, see [`hloc/reconstruction.py`](https://github.com/cvg/Hierarchical-Localization/blob/master/hloc/reconstruction.py).